UK information and resources

 RareConnect.org is safe, easy-to-use platform where rare disease patients, families and patient organisations can develop online communities and conversations across continents and languages.
 Beat SCAD created the SCAD Community.

-Fybromuscular Dysplasia support
+Fybromuscular Dysplasia information and support

 FMD-BE is based in Belgium, but the website is in three languages, including English.